tuupola/slim-basic-auth/README.md

     ]
 ]));
 ```
-### <a name="security-forwarding"></a> Allow HTTPS termination and forwarding
+### Allow HTTPS termination and forwarding
 If public traffic terminates SSL on a load balancer or proxy and forwards to the application host insecurely, `HttpBasicAuthentication` can inspect request headers to ensure that the original client request was initiated securely.
-To enable, add the string `headers` to the `relaxed` config key:
+To enable, add the string `headers` to the `relaxed` config key.

 ```php
 $app = new Slim\App;